Article

 • What kind of feedback do you get from colleagues and peers on the internal comms at this company?

-The answers to these questions will help define the strategy to improve internal communication and what collaboration tools will bring benefits.
+The answers to these questions will help define the strategy to improve internal communication and determine which collaboration tools will bring the best benefits.

 Goals can then be set using the SMART formula:

-Take stock of the current tools you use for sending internal communications.
-If your business would benefit from better communication tools now’s the time to invest.
+Take stock of the current channels and tools you use for sending internal communications.
+If your organization would benefit from better communication tools, now’s the time to invest.
 These needn’t be expensive and can be tailored to suit your needs.
 Do you already have an intranet?
 Would your business benefit from the streamlined internal communication methods an intranet offers?
-Consider technology that:

 • Keeps everyone in a group informed